Okra and Ogbono Soup for a win!

 Okra soup is one of the most popular Nigerian soups.
 Most of the ethnic groups we have in Nigeria have a thing for okra.
 In other words, it isn’t a kind of soup reserved for one particular ethnic group.
 I grow up eating okra, and I loved it.
 As a kid, sometimes my mother will cook okra and ogbono together, and for today’s recipe, I am recreating my mother’s okra and ogbono soup recipe.
 Okra is generally the best Nigerian soup that most Nigerian parents use to start their kids on the part to eating traditional Nigerian soup and swallow.
 Please SAVE/PIN THIS IMAGE ON PINTEREST. ⤵️

 Soup = Superb in Nigeria.

 In Nigeria, is not unusual to see different kinds of meat inside a pot of soup; for instance, a bowl of okra soup may consist of beef, beef tripe, oxtail, cow feet, goat meat, fresh fish, dry fish, smoked fish, and so on.
 The list is endless; I guess we cook extraordinarily and we derive joy in doing so.
 So for this very soup, I will be adding and using different parts of meat.
 Skip the meat if you are vegetarian, and I encourage you to swap the meat to your preference if you do not like a particular part of the meat that I will be using today.
-And if you particularly prefer light and lovely recipes, I got you😊

-Okra is full of high-quality fiber, which aids in digestion and can stop constipation.
-Okra is an excellent source of protein, okra is also low in fat and sodium.
+The Okra Benefits.Okra is full of high-quality fiber, which aids in digestion and can stop constipation; an excellent source of protein, okra is also low in fat and sodium.
 Therefore, it can help with the improvement of cholesterol health.
 Oh, kay!… Click To Tweet

 - 2 lbs. of beef (or more/less)